 By the end of our first day, our senses were overwhelmed.
 We were surrounded by truly spectacular scenery.
 Some of the greenest greens that I have ever seen.
 But, interspersed were squalid houses and poor locals living in very difficult circumstances.
 I found the contrasts unsettling.

 Thankfully, over the next couple of days, we explored many more villages, and hiked to the peak of Kelimutu volcano at sunrise.
 These experiences unveiled a rich history of traditions and customs.
 Beautiful traditional homes and ceremonial huts were gently tucked into lush mountainsides.
 And of course, reaching the summit at Kelimutu and watching the sunrise was truly awe-inspiring and breathtaking.
-If you like to read more about our experiences in Kelimutu, please read my next blog Exploring the Untouched Beauty of Kelimutu Indonesia .
+To read more about our experiences, including our hike to the peak of Kelimutu to watch the sunrise, please read my next blog Exploring the Untouched Beauty of Kelimutu Indonesia .

 If you are interested in reading more about my adventures during our three week trip in Indonesia, here is a list of all the articles that I have written: